are guidelines for those considering contributing an article to Natural Life.

 We do not publish regular columns on any topic.

 Remuneration and Copyright

-end of the article can include a link to your business website or
+will accompany the article can include a link to your business website or

-will also be included on our
+be included on our

-contributors page.
+contributor page.
 We also like to barter for advertising.

-Articles are accepted for publication on the website and in
+Articles are accepted for publication on

 Writers retain all other rights to their work, and are therefore free to